webpagepro/react-inbox/README.md

 <b>Bulk Select / Deselect</b><br>
 Users is able to select and deselect messages.

-Given that no messages are selected
+Given that no messages are selected<br>
-When a user checks the "Select All" checkbox
+When a user checks the "Select All" checkbox<br>
 Then it checks all messages (and highlight them)

-Givenstar that some messages are selected<br>
+Given star that some messages are selected<br>
 When a user checks the "Select All" checkbox<br>
 Then it checks all messages (and highlight them)

-Given that all messages are selected
+Given that all messages are selected<br>
-When a user unchecks the "Select All" checkbox
+When a user unchecks the "Select All" checkbox<br>
 Then it unchecks all messages (and unhighlights them)

 <b>Marking Messages as Read</b><br>
 Users are able to mark messages as read.

-When a user selects messages
+When a user selects messages<br>
 And presses "Mark As Read"<br>
 Then each selected message will be marked as read<br>
 And will no longer be bold